Cutoff for Almost All Random Walks on Abelian Groups: TV Cutoff: Approach 1

 We define an auxiliary random process $(W(t))_{t\ge0}$, recording how many times each generator has been used: for $t \ge 0$, for each generator $i = 1,...,k$, write $W_i(t)$ for the number of times that it has been picked by time $t$.
 By independence, $W(\cdot)$ forms a rate-1 DRW on $\mbz_+^k$.
 For the undirected case, recall that we either apply a generator or its inverse; when we apply the inverse of generator $i$, increment $W_i \to W_i - 1$ (rather than $W_i \to W_i + 1$).
 In this case, $W(\cdot)$ is a SRW on $\mbz^k$.

-Since the underlying group is Abelian, the order in which the generators are applied is irrelevant and generator-inverse pairs cancel; hence we can write
+Since the underlying group is Abelian, the order in which the generators are applied is irrelevant and generator-inverse pairs cancel.
+Hence, we can write

-Recall that the invariant distribution is uniform, regardless of the group.
+Recall that the uniform distribution is invariant, regardless of the group and generators.
 For an Abelian group $G$, we propose as the mixing time the time at which the auxiliary process $W$ obtains entropy $\log \abs G$.
 The reason for this is the following: take $t$ to be slightly larger than the above entropic time; using the equivalence $- \log \mu \ge \log \abs G$ if and only if $\mu \le 1/\abs G$, `typically' $W(t)$ takes values to which it assigns probability smaller than $1/\abs G$; informally, this means that $W(t)$ is `well spread out'.
-If we could immediately deduce that $S(t)$ typically takes values to which it assigns probability approximately $1/\abs G$, we would be basically done.
-However, one could have two independent copies $S$ and $S'$ (using the same generators $Z$) with $S(t) = S'(t)$ but $W(t) \ne W'(t)$; the uniformity of the generators will show that, on average, this is unlikely.
+We can have two independent copies $S$ and $S'$ (using the same generators $Z$) with $S(t) = S'(t)$ but $W(t) \ne W'(t)$.
+The uniformity of the generators will show that, on average, this is unlikely.
 We thus deduce that $S(t)$ is well spread out, ie well mixed.

-In contrast, if the entropy is much smaller than $\log \abs G$, then $W(t)$ is not well spread out: it is highly likely to live on a set of size $\oh{1/\abs G}$.
-The same must then be true for $S(t)$; hence $S(t)$ is not mixed.
+Contrastingly, if the entropy is much smaller than $\log \abs G$, then $W(t)$ is not well spread out: it is highly likely to lie in a set of size $\oh{1/\abs G}$.
+The same must be true for $S(t)$; hence, $S(t)$~is~not~mixed.